What is Proof-of-Work (PoW)?

 Considered to be one of the crowning achievements of Bitcoin creator Satoshi Nakamoto, the idea for PoW was published in 1993 by Cynthia Dwork and Moni Naor.
 It has gone on to the foundations for several block-based networks and the consensus mechanism of choice for the majority of cryptocurrencies currently in circulation.

-In short, the purpose of this consensus mechanism and others like it, is to bring us in agreement - to get us to trust one another - so we do not have to do.
+In short, the purpose of this consensus mechanism and others like it, is to reach consensus.
+Consensus = agreement.

 How does Poof-of-Work ... work?